 It really does depend on how your promoting your business.
-If you have a fair number of clients and it would benefit you to send them a newsletter or some other communitcation on a regular basis, an auto responder can make your life much simpler.
+If you have a fair number of clients and it would benefit you to send them a newsletter or some other communication on a regular basis, an autoresponder can make your life much simpler.

 What is an auto responder?

 Although I understand that definition I don’t think it really explains it very well.When for example, you sign up for my newsletter, you fill out a form and when you click send, you are actually sending an email to my autoresponder service, Get Response.